iqb-berlin/iqb-components/README.md

 ###### Troubleshooting
 * If no browser could be caught run
 ```
-export CHROME_BIN=/bin/chromium #this is an example. you have to fill CHROME_BIN
+export CHROME_BIN=/usr/bin/chromium #this is an example. you have to fill CHROME_BIN according to your sysrem
 ```

 #### Default Ports